 The drive into the local town isn’t far, and they soon go through it.
 It’s still early and no one is about on the streets.
 There’s no one to see them pass through, because most of the town is still in bed - asleep.
-But it wouldn’t matter much, as they come from the poor side of town and their skin colour isn’t the same as most of the people in town.
+But it wouldn’t matter much, since they come from the poor side of town and their skin colour isn’t the same as most of the people in the town.
 They’re used to being not seen and not heard, so they just drive through.

 The cabin crew open the door at the same time the ground crew open the cargo doors.
-The luggage and cargo starts down the conveyor belt at the same time as passengers start down the stairs.
-Many of the passengers have a brief word as they walk by the cabin crew, and some just nod as they pass them.
+The luggage and cargo starts down the conveyor belt at the same time as the passengers start down the stairs.
+Many of the passengers have a brief word when they walk by the cabin crew, and some just nod as they pass them.
 They all take care walking down the stairs.
 On reaching the ground some slowly start walking to the terminal, while others wave and run to meet loved ones waiting for them.

 Janet and her three children stand there and watch for John, her husband, to come off the plane.
 Several minutes go by while people and cargo come off the plane.
 Then they see him exiting the plane.
 When he does most of the ground crew stop and stand still, while a few snap to attention when the coffin comes down the conveyor belt.

 He wasn’t supposed to be coming home this way, not at all.
 Damn it, he was a civilian contractor, not a soldier, he’d left all that behind when they got married.
-But his military background was useful in some of the civilian organisations that worked with the military over there, so he took the job offer.
+But his military background was useful in some of the civilian organisations which worked with the military over there, so he took the job offer.
 It paid well and the drought had destroyed the crops three years in a row.
 The pay was too good to let go, the three year contract would pay off the mortgage on the farm and put money in the bank.
 It did do that, and he had only three months to go before he was coming home, and now he comes home this way, like she so feared.

-The manager asks, “Excuse me, ma'am, have you arranged the hearse?
+The manager asks, “Excuse me, Ma’am, have you arranged the hearse?
 I don’t see it!”

 She turns to him, “We can’t afford that.
 I’ve our truck over in the car-park.
 We’ll take him home ourselves.”
-He nods, and asks for the keys and registration number.
+He slowly nods, and asks for the keys and registration number.
 He gives the keys and number plate to one of the other staff.
-A few minutes later their truck is driven up to near the plane and the ground crew move the coffin on to the truck.
+A few minutes later their truck is driven up to near the plane, and the ground crew move the coffin on to the truck.
 They tie it down well.
 The family gets in and drives away, going home together.